Quantum Computing Applications for Flight Trajectory Optimization: Background

 The optimal control approach, a mathematical optimization technique, treats the aircraft as a dynamical system and focuses on minimizing a chosen objective function, such as fuel consumption, flight duration, or emissions, to solve the flight optimization problem \cite{simorgh2022comprehensive, schnitzer2015evaluation}.
 By identifying the optimal control parameters, including altitude, airspeed, and route, this method achieves the desired minimization while adhering to the non-linear constraints imposed by the aircraft's capabilities and airspace regulations.
 The problem addressed by the optimal control approach belongs to the non-linear constraint convex optimization class because it involves minimizing a convex objective function subject to non-linear constraints on the control and state variables.
 The convex nature of the objective function ensures that any local minimum is also a global minimum, while the non-linear constraints contribute additional intricacies to the optimization process.

 To describe the aircraft's dynamics, the time evolution of its state can be modeled using differential equations that link the state of the aircraft with the control variables:

 Here, $t$ represents time, $\mathbf{x}$ is the vector denoting the state of the system, $\mathbf{f}$ is the vector field, $\mathbf{u}$ is the vector containing all the control variables, and $\mathbf{p}$ comprises the scalar variables \cite{simorgh2022comprehensive}.
-Given that time is continuous and the differential equation \eqref{eq:DEA} encapsulates the system's dynamical behavior, the optimal control method is widely regarded as one of the most reliable techniques for obtaining the optimal solution to a given problem.
-Although analytical solutions are occasionally possible, numerical approaches are predominantly employed to find solutions to these differential equations.
+Given that time is continuous and the differential equation \eqref{eq:DEA} represents the system's dynamical behavior, the optimal control method is regarded as a reliable technique for obtaining the optimal solution.

 Minimizing the objective function is complicated because the state of the system differential equation \eqref{eq:DEA} necessitates solutions under non-linear constraints.
 Generally, these constraints are expressed as follows: